Project-MONAI/MONAI/docs/source/highlights.md

 ## Workflows
 To quickly set up training and evaluation experiments, MONAI provides a set of workflows to significantly simplify the modules and allow for fast prototyping.
 These features decouple the domain-specific components and the generic machine learning processes.
-They also provide a set of unify APIs for higher level applications, like: AutoML, Federated Learning, etc.
+They also provide a set of unify APIs for higher level applications (such as AutoML, Federated Learning).
-The trainers and evaluators of the workflows are compatible with ignite `Engine` and `Event-Handler` mechanism.
+The trainers and evaluators of the workflows are compatible with pytorch-ignite `Engine` and `Event-Handler` mechanism.
 There are rich event handlers in MONAI to independently attach to the trainer or evaluator.

 The workflow and event handlers are shown as below:

 ![image](../images/workflows.png)

 ## Research
-We encourage deep learning researchers in medical domain to build their research with MONAI and contribute to MONAI.
-There are several research prototypes in MONAI corresponding to the recently published papers that are addresses research problems.
+There are several research prototypes in MONAI corresponding to the recently published papers that address advanced research problems.

 ### COPLE-Net for COVID-19 Pneumonia Lesion Segmentation
 A reimplementation of the COPLE-Net originally proposed by: